Simon Barker: Queens Park Rangers

 He joined First Division club Queens Park Rangers in 1988 for a fee of £400,000, a club record for both Blackburn and QPR.
 He made his debut in a 0–0 draw against Manchester United in September of that year.
 Rangers finished ninth in 1988–89 under Trevor Francis, eleventh in 1989–90 and twelfth in 1990–91 under Don Howe, and eleventh again in 1991–92 under Gerry Francis.
-Barker helped Rangers post a fifth-place finish in the first ever season of Premier League football in 1992–93, a feat which made them the top club in London.
+Barker helped Rangers post a fifth-place finish in the first-ever season of Premier League football in 1992–93, a feat which made them the top club in London.
 They dropped to ninth in 1993–94, before finishing eighth in 1994–95 under new manager Ray Wilkins.
-However the sale of top-scorer Les Ferdinand to Newcastle United hit QPR hard, and they were relegated in 1995–96, though Barker did find the net against West London rivals Chelsea.
-New boss Stewart Houston failed to bring immediate promotion back to the top-flight, as they finished five points outside the play-offs.
+However, the sale of top-scorer Les Ferdinand to Newcastle United hit QPR hard, and they were relegated in 1995–96, though Barker did find the net against West London rivals Chelsea.
+New boss Stewart Houston failed to bring immediate promotion back to the top flight, as they finished five points outside the play-offs.
 The club struggled in 1997–98, finishing just one point and one place above relegated Manchester City.
 After a testimonial match against Jamaica, Barker left Loftus Road for Port Vale.
 Barker made 351 appearances for QPR in all competitions, scoring 41 goals.

 Port Vale

-Barker scored on his return to Loftus Road on 5 December 1998, though the "Valiants" lost the game 3–2.
+Barker scored on his return to Loftus Road on 5 December 1998.
+However, the "Valiants" lost the game 3–2.
 He played a total of 25 games in 1998–99, as the club went through a turbulent period by replacing manager John Rudge with Brian Horton.
-Barker featured just six times at Vale Park in the 1999–2000 campaign, and retired at the end of his contract in November after picking up an injury.
+Barker featured just six times at Vale Park in the 1999–2000 campaign and retired at the end of his contract in November after picking up an injury.